-We do not want you to attend if you are ill, and understand that unexpected emergencies happen, Only the instructor can approve an absence.
+Although we do not want you to attend if you are ill, and understand that unexpected emergencies happen, it is important to recognize that participation in the lab is very important for learning and success in the course.
+Only the instructor can approve an absence.
 Please get in touch with your instructor as soon as possible if you are unable to attend lab because of illness or an emergency (at that time the instructor will determine documentation is required).
 In excused cases, please see below.
 An unapproved absence will result in a 2% drop in course grade, and two unapproved absences will result in a failing course grade.